lotusnprod/lotus-web/src/main/resources/documentation/coconut_general_documentation.md

 * Representations
 * Synonyms
 * Molecular properties
+* Taxonomic data about the known organisms that produce the natural product and the corresponding reference
 * Molecular descriptors
-* Note: We could write here about the software/application that was used for computation.
-* Known stereochemical variants
-* References (literature)
-* Cross references to other chemical databases

 ###  Downloads

-COCONUT Online offers the different download options of fragments or a complete database with all information included.
+LOTUS Online offers the different download options of fragments or a complete database with all information included.

 1. Download Natural Products Structures in SDF format.
 The SDF (structure data file) represents a chemical data file format developed by MDL.
 In this type of format, the natural products are delimited by lines consisting of four dollar signs ($$$$).
 All associated data items are denoted for every natural product in the database.
-2. Download the complete COCONUT dataset as a MongoDB dump.
+2. Download the complete LOTUS dataset as a MongoDB dump.
 Using this option, all datasets are imported with the same visual depiction as it is at the Website.
 3. Download Natural Products Structures in SMILES format

-### Data sources

-COCONUT Online uses more than 50 open natural product resources.
-One of the options of advanced search is the specification of one or more available resources where the search is going to be pursued.